Low-Cost Auto Insurance Programs by State: Eligibility & How to Apply

 How do I know if I qualify for California's CLCA program?

-To qualify for California's CLCA program, you must have a valid California driver's license, own a vehicle worth $25,000 or less, be at least 16 years old, have a good driving record (no more than one at-fault property damage accident or one moving violation point in the past three years), and have a household income at or below approximately 250% of the federal poverty level — roughly $37,650 for a single person in 2026.
+To qualify for California's CLCA program, you must have a valid California driver's license, own a vehicle worth $25,000 or less, be at least 16 years old, have a good driving record, and have a household income at or below approximately 250% of the federal poverty level — roughly $39,900 for a single person in 2026.
+The CLCA program was made permanent in 2025 under AB 917, ensuring it remains available going forward.
 You can check eligibility quickly by completing the online questionnaire at mylowcostauto.com or by calling 1-866-602-8861.
-Income limits are updated annually, so always verify the current thresholds before applying.
+Income limits are updated annually based on federal poverty guidelines, so always verify the current thresholds before applying.

 Does the New Jersey SAIP program provide full coverage?

-No — New Jersey's SAIP does not meet the state's standard minimum liability requirements, which increased to 35/70/25 as of January 1, 2026.
+No — New Jersey's SAIP does not meet the state's standard minimum liability requirements, which stand at 35/70/25 as of January 1, 2026.
 SAIP provides emergency medical treatment coverage, serious injury benefits up to $250,000 for brain and spinal injuries, and a $10,000 death benefit — but it does not cover liability to others if you cause an accident.
-It is only available to drivers enrolled in Federal Medicaid with Hospitalization and costs approximately $365/year.
-NJ drivers relying solely on SAIP should be aware of this significant and growing coverage gap.
+It is only available to drivers enrolled in Federal Medicaid with Hospitalization and costs approximately $360–$365/year.
+NJ drivers relying solely on SAIP should be fully aware of this significant coverage gap and consider whether a supplemental private liability policy is feasible.

 What is the difference between a state low-cost insurance program and an assigned risk pool?